Absence from work that qualifies for holiday pay

 According to Villkorsavtal-T (in Swedish), leave for central trade union assignments also qualifies for holiday pay.

 Leave for short-time working also qualifies for holiday.
-Short-time working is currently being used as a support measure for employers during the Corona crisis, for example.
 However, public sector employers are not eligible for short-time working support.